danzkigg/epg-data/README.md

 - **Open Source**: Free and open for community use, contributions, and enhancements.

 ## Usage Options:
-- **Individual Guides**: Users can access and integrate EPG data for each country individually.
+- **Individual Guides**: You can access and integrate EPG data for each country individually.
 This allows for specific regional or national coverage depending on application needs.
 - **Combined Guide**: Alternatively, you can use the combine EPG data from all three countries with a single unified guide.
 This aggregated data set provides a broader scope of programming information across multiple countries.

 ## Usage: